ajohnson114/data_platform/README.md

 Think of this project as:

 - A platform design example for generalized orchestration tasks
 - Not just a single pipeline
+- A design that lets teams independently build and manage their own pipelines

 ---